 Practical advice on how to help

-Being aware of mental illness and the effects it may have on people in the workplace is important for a number of reasons – to the person affected, to colleagues, to managers and employers, and to productivity as well.
+Being aware of mental health issues and the effects it may have on people in the workplace is important for a number of reasons – to the person affected, to colleagues, to managers and employers, and to productivity as well.

-Untreated mental illness costs the Australian economy hundreds of millions of dollars every year.
-Familiarity with the effects of mental illness, how it is treated, and simple modiﬁcations which can be made in the workplace to provide support, are actually good for productivity.
+Untreated mental health issues cost the Australian economy hundreds of millions of dollars every year.
+Familiarity with the effects of mental health issues, how they are treated, and simple modiﬁcations which can be made in the workplace to provide support, are actually good for productivity.

 When the workplace maintains someone in a job through a period of being unwell it is far less costly than losing them and having to recruit and train someone new.